isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 Singapore Citizens and Permanent Residents do not need to apply for a VTP but must adhere to the <a href="/vtl/conditions" target="_blank"> conditions</a>, which are also laid out in this checklist.

-**From 18 October 2021, 2359 hours**, unvaccinated children aged 12 and below in this calendar year will be eligible to enter Singapore on the VTL (e.g. a child who turns 12 in this calendar year will be exempted even if their actual birthday this year has passed).
+Unvaccinated children aged 12 and below in this calendar year will be eligible to enter Singapore on the VTL (e.g. a child who turns 12 in this calendar year will be exempted even if their actual birthday this year has passed).
 They are not required to apply for a VTP.
 However, they must comply with all other <a href="/vtl/conditions" target="_blank">VTL conditions</a>, including being accompanied by a <a href="/health/vtsg" target="_blank">fully vaccinated</a> VTL traveller.

 &#9744;  <i><b>C) [If required] Application for Entry Visas for Short Term Visitors</b></i>